epfl-SDP/android/wiki/Sprint-3.md

 ## Matthieu Burguburu

 My tasks for this sprint were implementing support for online games between two players using Firestore and the chess engine.
 Overall, things went quite smoothly for the implementation of the feature but were a bit more difficult for the testing phase, for technical reasons involving coroutines.
-My time estimates would have been pretty accurate without this problem
+My time estimates would have been pretty accurate without this problem.

 ## Chau Ying Kot (Scrum Master)